mohamedmansor/scheduler/README.md

 Returns a JSON object with the amount of seconds left until the timer expires.
 If the timer already expired, returns 0.

+> ### poetry
+> I had a great opportunity to learn more about poetry with this task.
+I added poetry configurations in `pyproject.toml` and in the `Dockerfile`.
+However, since it was my first time using it, I encountered a couple of errors.
+Debugging these errors would have taken more time than I wanted to spend on the task, so I chose the safer option of using `requirements.txt`.

 # 💻 Running Locally